akhilnev/Mood-Notetaker/simple-demo/next_steps.md

 ---

-## 7  Parallel emotion & transcript capture
+## 7  Parallel emotion & transcript capture ( Also extremely important for our overall project )

 Your existing video + STT pipeline keeps running; just tag each transcript line with a `source: "agent" | "user"` flag so you can show both sides later.